-- The school works collaboratively with parents/carers so that children receive consistent messages about how to behave at school. - We inform parents/carers if we have concerns about their child's welfare or behaviour. - We expect parents/carers to support and work in partnership with the school in promoting positive behaviour and in dealing with any inappropriate behaviour. - All parents are expected to sign up to the school's Home School agreement. - At this current time parents are not able to come into school and all communication will be via email, telephone or TEAMs (these meetings will be recorded).
-In exceptional circumstances, any parents attending face to face meetings will follow strict social distancing guidelines.
+- The school works collaboratively with parents/carers so that children receive consistent messages about how to behave at school. - We inform parents/carers if we have concerns about their child's welfare or behaviour. - We expect parents/carers to support and work in partnership with the school in promoting positive behaviour and in dealing with any inappropriate behaviour. - All parents are expected to sign up to the school's Home School agreement an opt out approach is taken. - Under our Covid risk assessment face to face parent meetings will be risk assessed on an individual basis.
+Where parents cannot come into school communication will be via email, telephone or TEAMs (these meetings will be recorded).